jbert1/Cov3rt/cov3rt-documentation.md

 ***

 # The cov3rt Command Line Interface
-The command line application parses through provided arguments to quickly deploy cloaks in the field for one-liner commands.
+The command line application parses through provided arguments to quickly deploy cloaks in the field as one-liner commands.
 In addition to the traditional message and file input, the command line application can take input from stdin and can therefore be "piped" with other shell commands.

 ## Command Line Options